Social Media Guidelines

 - Use of social media must comply with all applicable University policies, guidelines, and regulations, including but not limited to: Board of Governors policies, Division of Human Resources policies, Administration and Finance policies, and University Relations and Information Technology Services standards and procedures.

-- All use of technology resources must conform to the Office of Information Technology’s Acceptable Use of Data and Technology Resources Standard, http://oit.wvu.edu/standards/au/.
-Nothing in these guidelines supersedes the standards set forth by the Information Technology Services.
+- All use of technology resources must comply with the Information Technology Services Acceptable Use of Data and Technology Resources Policy.

 - Users must not post confidential information about West Virginia University, its faculty, staff, or students.

-- Faculty, employees, and students at the West Virginia University Robert C. Byrd Health Sciences Center (HSC) also must abide by the HSC Information Technology Services Guidelines, found here,http://its.hsc.wvu.edu/policies/hsc-its-social-networking-sites-blogs-instant-messaging-policy/, as these guidelines contain vital information relating to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+- Faculty, employees, and students at the West Virginia University Robert C. Byrd Health Sciences Center (HSC) also must abide by the HSC Information Technology Services Guidelines, which contain vital information relating to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 - Content managers must follow all WCAG 2.0 and 508 Compliance recommendations including captioning of all video with correct spelling and grammar as well as other accessibility guidelines including alt tags for graphics.
 If a video is not transcribed by another group, it should not be shared.